White House of Horrors: When Fear Takes Over

-The Twilight Zone was ahead of its time.
-The popular 1960’s television show may have even been ahead of it’s time by more than a half century.
+The Twilight Zone was way ahead of its time.
+The popular 1960’s television show may have even been ahead of its time by more than a half-century.

 The townspeople have gotten into the habit of telling the child “it’s good,” whatever he says, and no matter what he does.
 Every decision is met with unwavering obedience and unanimous approval.
 If the child wants to watch television all day long, “it’s good.”
 If the child wants chocolate cake for dinner, “it’s good.”
 If the child doesn’t like the music playing and wants something else, “it’s good.”
 If the child makes it snow in July, “it’s good.”

 Yesterday, upon hearing the discussion and reading outtakes from Bob Woodward’s soon-to-be-released blistering expose of the Donald Trump White House, I was reminded of that classic Twilight Zone episode where we saw the horrors of what it might be like if a child was put in charge of things and then surrounded by an army of spineless sycophants.

 According to Woodward, who paints a scathing portrait of Donald Trump and a presidency of grotesque dysfunction, it’s as if a “fifth- or sixth-grader” was in command.
 Actually, those aren’t Woodward’s words.
 He quoted Trump’s hand-picked Secretary of Defense, Jim Mattis.
 Wait, there’s more.
 According to Woodward, who was so instrumental in uncovering the crimes of Richard Nixon during Watergate, Trump’s very own Chief of Staff John Kelly called working within the Trump White House, “Crazytown.”

 SOURCE: NEW YORK TIMES — READ MORE HERE